Wikipedia

 A resident colony of pelicans has been a feature of the park since a Russian ambassador donated them to Charles II in 1664.[7]
 While most of the birds' wings are clipped, there is a pelican which can be seen flying, occasionally beyond the confines of the Park.[8]

-The species of the trees in the park are an unidentified species of plane trees (possibly London plane trees), Scarlet oak, black mulberry, and an unidentified species of fig tree.[10]
+The species of trees in the park include London planes, Scarlet oak, black mulberry, and a fig tree.[10]

 History